VTY shell¶

 Configuration saving, file ownership and permissions¶

-file is not written by any of the daemons; instead vtysh
+The frr.conf file is not written by any of the daemons; instead vtysh

 contains the necessary logic to collect configuration from all of the daemons,